Sage/carbon/docs/guides/validations.md

 ## With a Form

 Usually, your inputs will sit inside a form component.
 The Carbon form component uses the validation API to run validation checks when you try and submit the form.
-It also keeps track on the number of invalid fields to display data to the user in a validation summary.
+It also keeps track of the number of invalid fields to display data to the user in a validation summary.

 ```js